jaedenjin/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Billing Account/Prepay Account Freeze_intl.md

 ### 1. Has the frozen amount been paid to the platform?

 The frozen amount cannot be spent and cannot be withdrawn.
-According to billing cycle, the cloud service fee frozen in the last month will be unfrozen on the settlement date (the third day) of next month and the fee for the resource used in the last month is deducted from the unfrozen amount.
-The frozen fee will also be unfrozen after the resource is reclaimed.
+According to billing cycle, The cloud service fee frozen in the last month will be unfrozen on the settlement date (the third day) of next month and the fee for the resource used in the last month is deducted from the unfrozen amount.
+The frozen fee will also be unfrozen after the resource is released.

 ### 2. How do I check the details of frozen and unfrozen amount?